KSPModdingLibs/KSPCommunityFixes/README.md

 - Added Chinese localization (contributed by @tinygrox).

 ##### 1.22.2
 - Fix stock bug in SaveUpgradePipeline exposed by ModUpgradePipeline: the stock SaveUpgradePipeline blows up if an UpgradeScript does not apply to both sfs and craft contexts.

 ##### 1.22.1
-- Fix stock bug in SaveUpgradePipeline exposed by ModUpgradePipeline: the stock SaveUpgradePipeline blows up if an UpgradeScript does not apply to both sfs and craft contexts.

-##### 1.22.1